f4exb/sdrangel/plugins/samplesource/rtlsdr/readme.md

   - **DC**: auto remove DC component
   - **IQ**: auto make I/Q balance.
 The DC correction must be enabled for this to be effective.

+<h3>3a: Antenna bias tee</h3>

+Activates or de-activates the antenna bias tee.
+Works with v3 dongles only it will be simply ignored by others.
+It actually activates or de-activates GPIO pin 0 that commands bias tee on v3 dongles.

 <h3>4: Decimated bandpass center frequency position relative the RTL-SDR center frequency</h3>

   - **Cen**: the decimation operation takes place around the RTL-SDR center frequency Fs